-DBSA's negative outlook is driven by the negative outlook on the sovereign rating, and implies that a potential further weakening of the government's creditworthiness will likely impact DBSA's ratings as well.
-The negative outlook further reflects the challenging operating conditions, which also place pressure on the bank's financial performance and standalone assessment.
-Asset quality metrics and access to funding, given increased risk aversion by investors and funders, are key challenges.
+The negative outlook on DBSA's ratings is driven by the negative outlook on the sovereign rating and implies that a potential further weakening of the government's creditworthiness could hurt the bank's ratings as well.
+The negative outlook further reflects the difficult operating conditions, which also strain the bank's financial performance and standalone assessment.
+Deteriorating asset quality and profitability, and disruptions in the local capital markets are key challenges.